 - indirectly via a third-party network - transit is when one network agrees to carry the traffic that flows between another network and all other networks in exchange for a fee.

-In Australia, the 4 internet service providers who have had long-established peering relationships are Optus, Telstra, TPG and Verizon.
+In Australia, the 4 internet service providers who've had long-established peering relationships are Optus, Telstra, TPG and Verizon.
 In 2018, Telstra and Vocus entered into a peering relationship.

 The ACCC has considered issues associated with internet interconnection for many years.
-Our focus is on ensuring there is access to internet interconnection services at prices and on terms that support the delivery of competitive retail broadband services.
+Our focus is on ensuring access to internet interconnection services is at prices and on terms that support the delivery of competitive retail broadband services.

-In 2004, the ACCC conducted an inquiry into whether we should regulate internet interconnection services.
-We did not consider there was a case for regulation at that time.
+In 2004, we carried out an inquiry into whether we should regulate internet interconnection services.
+At that time, we didn't consider there was a case for regulation.

 We have since considered internet interconnection arrangements in our Communications sector market study.
-The final report was published in April 2018 and we published an update on internet interconnection in October 2018.
+We published the final report in April 2018 and an update on internet interconnection in October 2018.

 Our functions are in Part IV, XIB and XIC of the Competition and Consumer Act 2010.